Western India, Gujarāt

 Jain sanctuaries have countless depictions of the Tirthaṅkara, also called Jina, omniscient beings who have broken free from the cycle of reincarnation.
-These extraordinary characters, twenty-four in number, of which there are twenty-four, existed down through the ages and are responsible for transmitting the foundations of Jain doctrine through the centuries.
+These extraordinary characters, of which there are twenty-four, existed down through the ages and are responsible for transmitting the foundations of Jain doctrine through the centuries.
 This doctrine predates Buddhism and one of its fundamental principles is non-violence (ahiṃsā), which applies to all creatures.
 This impressive stele represents Ajitanātha, the second of the twenty-four Jina.

 Ajitanātha, the invincible master

 Ajitanātha means “invincible”, he is the one who “never succumbed to material comforts or temptations, and was never defeated by heretics” (see Norton Simon Museum, notice M.1998.1.S).
 He stands in a pose that is proper to Jainism, called “kāyotsarga”: standing with his arms stretched out along his body, without touching it.
 The śrīvatsa, an auspicious symbol, is carved in the middle of his chest.
 Because he wears clothing, this Jina can be associated with the Jain order called Śvetāmbara.
 Under his feet, engraved on the base, we recognize his symbol, an elephant.